angeeg/readme-generator/README.md

 * [Test](#test)
 * [License](#license)
 ## Description
-Helps the user create a README file for their project.
+Create a README.md file for your project just using the command line.
 ## Installation
-Clone the github repo from the github link below.
+Follow the link below and clone the repository named "README Generator" onto your machine.
 ## Usage
-Open the cloned repo in a code editor on your machine, then start the server and run 'npm start' in your terminal.
+Open the cloned repo in a code editor and then open the terminal.
+Start the server by running 'npm start'.
+Then, follow the prompts and create your file.
 ## Credit
-This project was created by github user .
+This project was created by github user https://github.com/angeeg.
 ## Test
-If you need to test the application tun 'npm test' in your terminal.
+If you need to test the application run 'npm test' in the command line.
 ## License
 BSD_3